What are Chatbots, How They Work And Why You Should Be Using One

 - They help increase sales.

-Chatbots can help with product selection, and AI-based bots even remember customer preferences.
+Chatbots can help with product selection, and AI-based chatbots even remember what customer preferences are.

 - They reduce your costs.